ausdigital/ausdigital.github.io/pages/ubl-json.md

 * A simple JSON syntax model for UBL semantics.
 * A lossless transformation model between UBL XML and JSON representations.
-* A simple JSON processing model based on a RESTful Validation API
+* A simple JSON processing model based on a RESTful Validation API.

 The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintianing interoperability with the UBL XML standard..